 II.
 Nurturing Students into All-Round Global Citizens

 PolyU has long been committed to internationalisation of its curriculum, staffing and student bodies.
 We provide students with global learning experience through our established Student Exchange Programme and WIE Offshore Placement Scheme.
-Every year, around 700 PolyU students go on exchange, and a similar number of inbound exchange students come to the University, involving over 230 renowned institutions from 37 countries and regions.
-Over 1,300 students participated in placements every year in some 30 countries and regions and 10 cities on the Chinese mainland.
+Every year, around 650 PolyU students go on exchange, and a similar number of inbound exchange students come to the University, involving over 230 renowned institutions from 37 countries and regions.
+In 2017/18 alone, over 1,400 students participated in offshore internships worldwide and on the Chinese mainland.

-Under PolyU's international network of over 360 partner institutions spanning 50 countries and regions, our faculty and staff have been actively engaged in academic collaboration, joint degree and research collaboration initiatives.
+Under PolyU's academic collaboration agreements with 456 institutions spanning 47 countries and regions, our faculty and staff have been actively engaged in academic, joint degree and research collaboration initiatives.
 These further enhance the international exposure of our students and staff.

 Broadening Students' Perspectives

-We provide an enhanced general education programme to broaden students' horizons beyond their chosen professions.
+We provide the General University Requirements to broaden students' horizons beyond their chosen professions.
 Students will study subjects of their own choice under four Cluster Areas that represent different domains of knowledge and methods of enquiry.
 They are: